Skip to content

 The personal care products we use on a daily basis, such as cosmetics, skincare items, shampoos, toothpaste, and sunscreens, may contain ingredients that have been associated with cancer, reproductive harm, and allergies.
 Surprisingly, the FDA does not mandate safety testing for most of these ingredients, and several of them have been banned in other countries, including Europe.

 It’s important to remember that when we apply these products to our skin, they are absorbed into our bodies through the dermal layers.
-So, even though we’re not consuming them directly, they still find their way inside.
-Thankfully, there is a wide range of exceptional companies today that offer non-toxic and “clean” personal care products.
-Take the time to review product labels for any of the mentioned ingredients and cross-check your current products using the EWG.org Skin Deep Database.
+Even though we’re not consuming them directly, they still find their way inside.
+Take the time to review product labels for any of the mentioned ingredients and cross-check your current products using the Skin-Deep Database on ewg.org.

 Like personal care products, cleaning products offer another opportunity to greatly reduce our exposure to environmental toxins.
 From multi-purpose sprays to dish detergent, laundry detergent, and air fresheners, the world of cleaning products is vast.
-While some individuals prefer making their own cleaning solutions using ingredients like distilled white vinegar and baking soda, there are a wide range of fantastic non-toxic products available in the market.
+While some individuals prefer making their own cleaning solutions using ingredients like distilled white vinegar and baking soda, there are a wide range of non-toxic products available on the market—our clean brand database shares our current favorites.

 Opting for non-toxic cleaning products ensures that we maintain a healthier environment while effectively tackling our cleaning needs.
 These products offer an alternative to traditional chemical-laden options, allowing us to keep our living spaces clean and fresh without compromising well-being.